DavidLyhedDanielsson/raylib-scripting/README.md

 Currently just simply showcased with a basic editor

-### Functionality
+# Functionality
 - ImGui and Raylib exposed to lua.
 All gui is done through lua
 - Entity creation/deletion through ImGui/lua
 - Component creation/deletion through ImGui/lua
 - ImGuizmo to transform the selected entity
 - Entity visualiser which shows all components attached to an entity

-#### Components
+## Components
-- Transform - translation and rotation
+### Data components
+- AreaTracker - defines an area that can be queried for any entities within its bounds
-- Velocity - x, y, z
+- Camera - middleware/interface/abstraction for Raylib's camera
+- Health - how much health the entity has, when this reaches 0 the entity is destroyed
+- MaxRange - the maximum range an entity can move, at which point is is destroyed
+- MoveTowards - moves this entity towards a position
+- Projectile - when this hits an entity with a `Health` component, it will damage it
 - Render - name of the mesh to render
+- Velocity - an entity's global space velocity

+### Tag components
+- EnemyGoal - enemies will move towards this
+- EnemySpawn - enemies will spawn here
-- Tile - aligns the entity to a grid
+- Tile - aligns the entity's transform (position, orientation) to a grid
-- Camera - middleware/interface/abstraction for Raylib's camera

-### Demos
+## Demos

 Two quick demo videos can be found in the media directory.